1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/README.md

   (_... the whole raw HTTP response following here..._)

+### POST request example
-- As a first example for a _POST_ request we chose the search platform _duckduckgo.com_, as it allows for a straightforward search without a lot of background noise:<br/>
+As a first example for a _POST_ request we chose the search platform _duckduckgo.com_, as it allows for a straightforward search without a lot of background noise:<br/>
 meta/duckduckgo.metahttp.xml:<br/>

     <session newcookies="true" baseurl="https://duckduckgo.com" proxy="http://127.0.0.1:8080" stdout="-">